iPassionCorp/training-git/readme.md

-##This repository for training git in iPasstion
+##This repository for training git in iPassion